thethythy/Mnemopwd/README.rst

 See https://www.openssl.org ("OpenSSL Homepage") web site for more information.

-Require Python 3.4.4 or newer, OpenSSL, GNU/Linux or macOS
+Require Python 3.4.4 or newer, OpenSSL (not compatible with version > 1.0.x), GNU/Linux or macOS

-Always use the last version for security.

 Copyright (c) 2015-2017, Thierry Lemeunier <thierry at lemeunier dot net> under BSD Licence